 Information about the national park:

 Andasibe is not only one single national park, but a complex which consists of the forests Mantadia and Analamazaotra.
-The last one lays in neighbourhood of the village Andasibe, which gave name to the national park founded in 1989.
+The last one lays in the neighbourhood of the village Andasibe, which gave name to the national park founded in 1989.
 Mantadia, the biggest part of the 155 km² protected areas, has a size of approximately 120 km² and approximately 20 km far from Andasibe.
 You need about an hour to drive there.
-Trips in Mantadia can be quite challenging due to the mountainous character of the forest, which caused not many travellers finding their way to this part of the national park.
+Trips in Mantadia can be quite challenging due to the mountainous character of the forest, which caused not many travelers to find their way to this part of the national park.
 It is indeed much easier to walk the trails of Analamazaotra, which has a size of about 8,1 km² and offers trips from two to six hours walk.
 This forest was protected mainly for the rather large population of Indris living there.

 In 2006, a IUCN program began to relocate threatened lemur species.
 During this program, three groups of diademed sifakas and several black and white ruffed lemurs were taken from destroyed forest areas and resettled in Analamazaotra.
 Since 2007, Andasibe-Mantadia belongs to UNESCO world nature heritage sites.
 Near the park entry of Analamazaotra, there’s a small orchid garden including a small lake, which is part of the national park, too.

-Andasibe belongs to Madagascar’s central highlands at altitudes betwen 900 and 1250 m, that’s why average temperatures stay around 20°C the whole year.
-At night, it can be quite coole even during warmer summer, when temperature drops down to 10°C sometimes.
+Andasibe belongs to Madagascar’s central highlands at altitudes between 900 and 1250 m, that’s why average temperatures stay around 20°C the whole year.
+At night, it can be quite cool even during warmer summer, when the temperature drops down to 10°C sometimes.
 The thick tropical forest makes you sweat in the daytime, but a soft breeze from the East always cares for a pleasant cooling.
-This trade wind also brings clouds to Andasbe, which lay in form of fog over the whole forest in the morning – or come down as rainfall all the day.
+This trade wind also brings clouds to Andasbe, which lay in form of fog over the whole forest in the morning – or come down as rainfall all day.
 Waterproof clothes should be part of your luggage here.